Clifford the Big Red Dog

 |---|---|

-| Does this TV Show model positive behavior that my child can understand and repeat? | Clifford often helps his friends and neighbors, showing kindness and cooperation. |
+| Does this TV Show model positive behavior that my child can understand and repeat? | Yes, the series consistently shows Emily Elizabeth and Clifford exploring their community with kindness, curiosity, and respect for others. |

-| Does this TV Show include emotional moments my child might find confusing or intense? | Some episodes deal with feelings of loneliness or misunderstanding, which may need parental guidance. |
+| Does this TV Show include emotional moments my child might find confusing or intense? | No, the show maintains a gentle, lighthearted tone throughout with situations designed to be comforting rather than emotionally challenging for young viewers. |

-| Does this TV Show reinforce helpful social skills like sharing, apologizing, or teamwork? | Clifford and his friends frequently work together to solve problems, demonstrating teamwork and communication. |
+| Does this TV Show reinforce helpful social skills like sharing, apologizing, or teamwork? | Yes, the expanding cast of characters and island adventures provide numerous opportunities to demonstrate friendship, cooperation, and community building. |

-| Will my child come away with any clear moral or message? | The show consistently delivers messages about friendship, understanding, and the value of helping others. |
+| Will my child come away with any clear moral or message? | Yes, each episode emphasizes themes of friendship, exploration, kindness, and the importance of having a big heart that keeps growing. |

 The Overall Sentiment From Parental Feedback

-Official Clifford the Big Red Dog Trailer
+Clifford the Big Red Dog Official TV Show Trailer

 Why Kids Love Clifford the Big Red Dog